Best Minnesota waterfalls

 Did you know that Lake County contains more than 12 waterfalls– the most of any county in Minnesota?
 Of course, many sightseers are familiar with Gooseberry Falls and the High Falls in Tettegouche State Park; however, that’s just scratching the surface.
 Between the North Shore and the BWCAW, you’ll find many off-the-beaten-path trails and waterfalls to explore.

 Many waterfalls on Minnesota’s North Shore only require a short, pretty easy hike.
-However, you’ll have to endure a more strenuous hike or portage in the Boundary Waters to reach some of the falls.
+However, you’ll have to endure a more strenuous hike or portage in the Boundary Waters to reach some falls.

 The following MN waterfalls are relatively easy to access: